Prescriptions

 Medication Reviews

-Patients on repeat medication will be asked to see a Doctor, Nurse Practitioner, Clinical Pharmacist or Practice Nurse at least once a year to review these regular medications and a notification will appear on your repeat slip to let you know when this is due.
-Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.
-We may also contact you opportunistically for the review, or invite you to book with us via SMS with an online booking link.
+Patients on repeat medication will be asked to see or speak to a Clinical Pharmacist at least once a year to review these regular medications.
+We will either contact you opportunistically for the review, or invite you to book with us via SMS with an online booking link, over the phone or by letter.

 Prescription Fees